VIRTE

-VIRtual Training and Environments (VIRTE) was an Office of Naval Research Science and Technology program from 2002 to 2007 led by CDR Dylan Schmorrow.
+VIRtual Training and Environments (VIRTE) was an Office of Naval Research Science and Technology program that ran from at least the late 90's to 2007, led by CDR Dylan Schmorrow.
 It was funded under the Capable Manpower Future Naval Capability (FNC) and produced research in Virtual Environments.
 The VIRTE program was divided into three related demonstrations.
-Demo 1 developed virtual simulators for the LCAC, the EFV, and a helicopter.
+Demo 1 developed virtual simulators for the LCAC, the EFV, and the Osprey.
 Demo 2 concentrated on technologies to support Immersive Infantry Training.
 Demo 3 developed laptop based simulators for a wide variety of USMC platforms and was fielded as part of the Deployable Virtual Training Environment (DVTE).
+The VIRTE program aimed to produce a variety of simulation levels, from basic simulations that utilized low cost widely available components, and high end simulators that allowed for complex simulation.
+By the end of the program however, the technology of the time only allowed for certain skills to be practiced on certain simulators, for example the marksmanship simulator was separate from simulators intended more for movement around an environment, owing to the difficulty in combining precision with accurate locomotion simulators.